 As just noted, Advance Capital Management uses the financial plan it designs for clients as the cornerstone of its investment recommendations.
 The firm generally recommends mutual funds and exchange-traded funds (ETFs).
 Advisors, though, may consider other types of securities.
 These may include exchange-listed and over-the-counter securities, foreign issues, warrants, corporate debt securities, commercial paper, certificates of deposit, municipal securities and U.S. government securities.
 Individual clients' portfolios are actively managed and on a discretionary basis.

 Fees Under Advance Capital Management

 For investment management services, the firm charges annual asset-based fees.
 We provide the current fee schedule below.
 These fees are billed separately at the end of each month based on the fair market value of the assets held in your account.

 |Assets Under Management||Annual Fee|

 |Assets in excess of $1,000,000||0.65%|

-The chart below shows what you'll pay in management fees based on how much money you have at the firm.
-The average asset management fee in the United States is 0.95%, according to a 2018 study of 1,500 firms by RIA in a Box.
+The table below shows what you could pay in management fees based on how much money you have at the firm:

 |*Estimated investment management fees do not include brokerage, custodial, third-party manager or other fees, which can vary in amount.|